Frequently Asked Questions

 - Waiver & release of liability

 However, we will require you to sign (or your parent/guardian if under 18) the Terms & Conditions to acknowledge acceptance of the terms set out.
 You will need to fill out separate forms for each accommodation you stay at during your safari and some specialist activities may also require the same. e.g. Bungy Jumping, Power boat rides etc. It is simply that we all need to acknowledge that wild animals can be dangerous and unpredictable.
-It is also that we need to acknowledge that people, especially if from a culture different than our own, and especially from one that is impoverished, can also be unpredictable, and that Jackson's African Safaris can not be held responsible for the behaviour or wild animals or other people.
+It is also that we need to acknowledge that people, especially if from a culture different than our own, and especially from one that is impoverished, can also be unpredictable, and that Jackson's African Safaris can not be held responsible for the behavior of wild animals or other people.

 Please read our Terms & Conditions page in detail on this website.